File Sharing

 Dropbox: Supports files up to 2GB on the free plan, 2TB on Plus.
 The main issue with Dropbox for large video files is that it uses progressive download rather than streaming.
 Recipients must download the entire file before they can watch it.

-OneDrive: Up to 250GB per file.
+OneDrive: Supports large files.
 If you already use Microsoft 365, this is an easy choice.
-Consumer plans start at $2/month for 100GB.
+Consumer plans start at published pricing for 100GB.

 The main limitation: General cloud storage platforms charge per seat.
 If you need to share with multiple team members or clients, costs add up quickly.
-A team of 25 people on Dropbox runs about $450/month at $18 per user.
+A team of 25 people on Dropbox runs about published pricing at published pricing.

 Method 3: Persistent Workspaces (For Ongoing Collaboration)